zubairzia/ApiIntegrations/API/APIBasic6.md

 Now that you understand REST principles, HTTP methods, and have tested APIs manually (e.g., with Postman or curl), it's time to write real code to interact with APIs.
 This is where things start feeling like actual development.

+What to Learn Today:How to Make HTTP Requests in CodeFocus on one language to start (I recommend Node.js or Python – both are beginner-friendly and widely used for backend).
+Learn the most common library for HTTP requests in that language.